volatilefloof/SharePointAdminTool/README.md

 The app is strictly configured to manage security groups containing either CSG-CLBA or FSG-CLBA

 For an end-user that wishes to audit their departments SharePoint site, the program attempts to obfuscate other department security groups by means of using Principal Claims.
-The JWT acquires an app role specified by a naming scheme of CLBA-<DEPT> from the app registration itself.
+The JWT acquires an app role specified by a naming scheme of CLBA-DEPT from the app registration itself.
 The app role itself determines what department they can view.

 Admins, on the other hand, acquire a role of ADMIN and can view all department groups.